TheBossT910/taharashid-website/content/post/linkedin-2024-11-08/index.md

 ---
-title: Building the PerfectFit Website: Lessons in Teamwork, Prioritization, and Tech
+title: "✅ Building the PerfectFit Website: Lessons in Teamwork, Prioritization, and Tech"
-summary: Finishing the PerfectFit homepage taught me valuable lessons in teamwork, prioritization, and web development tools.
+summary: "Finishing the PerfectFit homepage taught me valuable lessons in teamwork, prioritization, and web development tools."
 date: 2024-11-08
 authors:
   - admin